~ Recipe Credit: Umm Aa’ishah~

 - Refrigerate cake for at least an hour preferably over night.

-- Whip cream & icing sugar & ice the cake.
+- Whip cream, mascarpone & icing sugar & ice the cake.

 - Garnish with fresh strawberries & serve chilled with the remaining milk.